 When ready, clear a small space in the mulch for each seedling and bury them up to their leaves in the composted soil and water themin with dilute seaweed extract in rainwater (suppliers dilution rate).

 Cabbages can be harvested all year round.

-Cut the stalk at ground level when harvesting your cabbage.
+Cut the stalk at ground level when harvesting.
 Leave the roots to decompose in the ground.